Last updated on April 28th, 2023 at 10:35 am

 - Scroll to the Signature section of the menu and choose No signature.

 - Scroll to the bottom of the menu and click Save Changes.

 This removes your Gmail signature if it was added directly to your Gmail account.
 If the signature is being added by a third-party application, such as Microsoft Outlook or your phone's Mail app, then you will need to remove the signature from that location instead.

-The steps in this article were performed in the desktop version of the Google Chrome Web browser, but will also work in other desktop Web browsers as well.
+The steps in this article were performed in the desktop version of the Google Chrome Web browser but will also work in other desktop Web browsers, such as Mozilla Firefox, Apple’s Safari, or Microsoft Edge, as well.

 Step 4: Scroll to the bottom of the menu and click the Save Changes button.

 After you click Save Changes all of these signature options will be saved